ccamara/carloscamara-hugo/content/en/publication/2020-AGE-COVID/index.md

 publication: "Asociación Española de Geografía"
 publication_short: ""

-abstract: Reflection for the section "[AGE and pandemic](https://www.age-geografia.es/site/reflexiones-sobre-la-crisis-actual)" of the [Asociación Española de Geografía](https://www.age-geografia.es) on the geographies of COVID19 and what, from the Laboratory of Urban Transformation and Global Change (Internet Interdisciplinary Institute, Open University of Catalonia), we believe that they should lay the foundations for the definition of urban agendas that will emerge as a result of the pandemic.
+abstract: Reflection for the section "[AGE and pandemic] (https://www.age-geografia.es/site/reflexiones-sobre-la-crisis-actual)" of the [Asociación Española de Geografía] (https://www .age-geografia.es) on the geographies of COVID19 and what, from the Laboratory of Urban Transformation and Global Change (Internet Interdisciplinary Institute, Open University of Catalonia), we believe that they should lay the foundations for the definition of urban agendas that will emerge as a result of the pandemic.

 # Summary.
 An optional shortened abstract.
 summary: